10 Downing Street features

 In a project launched in February 2012, historians from the H&P Network have been delving behind the famous front door of Number 10 Downing Street to bring to life the fascinating history of the house in a dynamic new history section for the Number 10 website.

 Lively new biographies of previous Prime Ministers, an exciting monthly feature by expert historians and fresh content on the history of Downing Street itself are among the new features.
-H&P will be working with Number 10 throughout 2012 to publish more new material.
+H&P is continuing to work with Number 10 to publish new material during 2013.